tswow/tswow-wiki-0.13/_introduction/10-smart-scripts.md

 - How to create a basic smart script
 - How to attach conditions to a smart script
 - How to chain multiple smart scripts together

-[In the next tutorial](11_Quests.md), we will learn about Quests, and how we can use smart scripting for scripted quests.